AlFahimBinFaruk/Notes/DS_Algo/String/Manachers_algo.md

     for(int i=1;i<s.size()-1;i++){

-        // the concept of mirroring is main thing that reduce the time complexity from O(N^2) -> O(N) as we don't have to calculate the lenght we have calcualte before. if(i<R){
+        // the concept of mirroring is main thing that reduce the time complexity from O(N^2) -> O(N)
+        // as we don't have to calculate the lenght we have calcualte before. if(i<R){
             int mirr=(2*C)-i;
-            //if i is center then we can at max expand it till right boundry,it can happen that mirror for i expand beyond the current boundry range from left so thats why we are checking it.
+            //if i is center then we can at max expand it till right boundry,it can happen that
+            //mirror for i expand beyond the current boundry range from left so thats why we are checking it.
             P[i]=min(R-i,P[mirr]);
         }